 If you miss the pre-registration – you will have no courses to study at the University!!

-You should choose courses for at least 15 ECTS (a maximum of two intensive courses!).
+You should choose courses for at least 20 ECTS.

 Be careful!!
 If you order more courses and you get them confirmed during the automated registration, you have to study them!
 If not, it means you failed and you will have the grade written on your Transcript of Records.
 We recommend registering the courses you really want/need to study, and if, after the first automated registration you won’t get them, you can register them during the registration period if there is a free spot.

 The video link above will take you to the Pre-Registration video guide.
 To be able to view the video, you will need to sign in to Office 365 using your InSIS firstname.lastname@example.org.

 Automated registration is a process where the student is not involved.
-During this time, the registration to courses is not open.
+During this time, the registration for courses is not open.

 Each course has its capacity; in the pre-registration phase, all students select their wished courses and their planned schedules.
 Then, the automated registration takes place and compares the students’ demand and the capacity of the course and select the students (based on several criteria) that will be registered.